lowlighter/metrics/README.md

 ## 💕 Using the shared instance (~1 min setup, but with limitations)

-For conveniency, you can use the shared instance available at [metrics.lecoq.io](https://metrics.lecoq.io) without any additional setup.
+For convenience, you can use the shared instance available at [metrics.lecoq.io](https://metrics.lecoq.io) without any additional setup.

 Assuming your username is `my-github-user`, you can embed your metrics in your repository readme like below: